Treaty of Portsmouth (1713): Queen Anne's War

 realised that they could no longer depend on the French for protection, the sachems sought a truce, and proposed a peace conference to be held at Casco.
 Joseph Dudley, governor of Massachusetts and New Hampshire, agreed to a conference, but chose instead to host it at Portsmouth, New Hampshire, which was protected by the guns of Fort William and Mary.
 For a more detailed timeline of events leading from first contact to the 1713 treaty, see references and resources.

 Articles of agreement

 On July 11, 1713, Governor Dudley and various dignitaries from New Hampshire and Massachusetts Bay (which then included Maine) met with delegates from Abenaki tribes, including the Amasacontee, Maliseet, Norridgewock, Pennacook, Penobscot and Sokoki.
 The agreement was read aloud by sworn interpreters to the sachems, eight of whom on July 13 signed with totemic pictographs.
-It is important to note that historians have found that New England politicians and translators engaged in a "policy of deception" the Wabanaki group of tribes.
+Historians have found that New England politicians and translators engaged in a "policy of deception" the Wabanaki group of tribes.
 Consequently, Wabanakis would claim in subsequent years that several articles written into the treaty were at odds with verbal agreements, especially regarding British claims to sovereignty over them.
 Others would sign the following year after a similar interpretation at another convention.
 "Being sensible of our great offence and folly," the Indians agreed to: